arvindn07/Digital_DonationTracker/README.md

 3. **DataHandler** handles all file reads/writes, ID generation, and report calculations.
 4. **Reports** support filtering by month and breakdown by donation type (Money, Clothes, Food, Others).

----

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

----

 ## 📄 License